 During the Tet holiday, drinking alcohol is unavoidable for some people.
-Once you drink, it is naturally prohibited to participate in traffic, to drive, and you completely agree with this.
-However, there are situations where after drinking, you want the blood alcohol concentration to decrease quickly so you can drive out for fun.
-Clearly, waiting for a whole session to pass after drinking to be sober will be more enjoyable and confident than those who take a whole day to sober up.
+When you drink, it is naturally prohibited to participate in traffic, to drive, and you completely agree with this.
+However, there are also situations where after drinking, you want the blood alcohol concentration to decrease quickly so you can drive out for fun.
+Clearly, waiting for a session after drinking to be sober will be more enjoyable and confident than those who take a whole day to sober up.

 So how can you reduce the blood alcohol concentration quickly?
 This is certainly a question for many people, and after researching, in this article, I will answer for you, which is actually also an answer for myself because during Tet, I often have to drink alcohol, and knowing how to drink safely without getting fined is even more important.
 So let's start exploring together.